Swiss Netball

 Swiss Netball was founded in 2009 by a group of volunteers to promote the game of netball in Switzerland.
 Netball Switzerland changed its name to Swiss Netball and joined the World Netball in 2011.
+Swiss Netball has developed a full player pathway through its Avenir Suisse Programme enabling the country to field U17, U19, U21, and Open squads.

 The U17 Team have won the Netball Europe Challenge Cup in 2012, 2014, 2015, 2017 and 2019, and played in the Europe Netball Championship Cup Division in 2020.

 The National Open Team first obtained a world ranking in 2012 and has climbed as high as 28th in the world.
-Switzerland is ranked 49th by World Netball.
+Switzerland is ranked 48th by World Netball as of 1st September 2025.

+Switzerland has continued to compete regularly, including in the 2023 and 2024 Europe Netball Open Challenge Cup with Mollie Brodie appointed head coach.

 Development

 The Under 17 team first represented Switzerland at the European Netball championships in 2010.
 The staff driving elite level netball programme launched the Cadre d'Espoir in 2011-12 with the aim of creating a player performance pathway.
+In 2024-2025, Swiss Netball introduced the Emerging Talent Programme (ETP), engaging 28 junior athletes and strengthening the long-term national pathway.